Shaf8808/project-portfolio-5/TESTING.md

 ### api/profiles/

 The profiles list endpoint should successfully display the same list of all profiles created by users whether they are logged in or not.
-There is no create view for the profiles-list endpoint as profile creation is handled by django signals.
+There is no create view for the profiles-list endpoint as profile creation is handled by Django signals.
 This can be seen below.

 <img src="docs/backend/images/profile-list.png" width=800>